HOW TO FIND OUR SCHOOL

 Where a child’s level or pattern of absences becomes a concern we will discuss this with the parent or carer and may involve the services of the EWO to help improve the situation.

-If you do want to request holiday absence you will need to complete a holiday form giving a minimum of two weeks notice.
+If you do want to request holiday absence you will need to complete a 'Leave of Absence' form, giving a minimum of two weeks notice.

 This is kept in a box in the corridor.
 Periodically, lost items are displayed and those not claimed are disposed of.
 We do advise that all clothing is named- this is helpful to us for sorting and does reduce the quantity of lost clothes.